CraftAcademy/workshop/walkthroughs/step1.md

 2. The action I'm taking is clicking on the `All courses` link.
 3. The postcondition is the fact that I see the message "You have not created any courses"

 Now in your terminal window, go ahead and type `cucumber` again and watch the test framework do its job.
-If you have followed my instructions, you will se an output similar to this:
+If you have followed my instructions, you will see an output similar to this:

 ```shell
 $ cucumber